'A historic vote': N.C. A&T and Winston-Salem State get the OK to admit more out-of-state students

 "Raising the out-of-state enrollment cap has been tremendously beneficial in helping North Carolina A&T not only to further grow, but to bring in more students from across the country drawn to the significant strengths of our university," Martin said in a statement.
 "We take great care to ensure that those students do not displace qualified in-state students, and we are also gratified that a great many of the out-of-state students remain in North Carolina after graduation as part of our highly educated workforce."

-For other UNC System schools hoping to admit more out-of-state students, Board of Governors members sent a stern message Thursday: Don't ask.
+For other UNC System schools hoping to admit more out-of-state students, the Board of Governors sent a stern message Thursday: Don't ask.

 "I want to make it very clear to everyone in the room and our chancellors," board Chairman Randy Ramsey said, "that we don't have any appetite for this outside of the HBCUs."